-Purchasing Shares - Class A and Class C
+Purchasing Shares - Class A, Class C and Class C-2

-You can purchase Class A or Class C shares of the Funds in the following ways:
+You can purchase Class A, Class C or Class C-2 shares of the Funds in the following ways:

 - Through your broker-dealer or other financial firm.
 Your broker-dealer or other financial firm may establish higher minimum investment requirements than the Trust and may also independently charge you transaction fees and additional amounts (which may vary) in return for its services, which will reduce your return.
 Shares you purchase through your brokerdealer or other financial firm will normally be held in your account with that firm. - Through the Distributor.
-You should discuss your investment with your financial professional before you make a purchase to be sure the Fund is appropriate for you.
-To make direct investments, your broker-dealer or other financial firm must open an account with the Trust and send payment for your shares either by mail or through a variety of other purchase options and plans offered by the Trust. - Investment Minimums Class A and Class C Shares.
-The following investment minimums apply for purchases of Class A and Class C shares.
+(Class A and Class C only) You should discuss your investment with your financial professional before you make a purchase to be sure the Fund is appropriate for you.
+To make direct investments, your broker-dealer or other financial firm must open an account with the Trust and send payment for your shares either by mail or through a variety of other purchase options and plans offered by the Trust. - Investment Minimums Class A, Class C and Class C-2 Shares.
+The following investment minimums apply for purchases of Class A, Class C and Class C-2 shares.